-The 10 best Classic Christmas Movies you have to know.
+The 10 best Classic Christmas Movies to watch with your dog.

 THE 8 BEST CHRISTMAS MOVIES you will want to watch with your Dog over and over again